lbcai/Playfriend/README.md

   <img src="Images/pf_500w_logo.png?raw=true" alt="Playfriend graphical header.">
 </p>

-Playfriend is a Discord bot coded in Python 3.9.0 with Discord.py and hosted on Heroku.
-The app site is handled using Flask and redirects to the bot invite link.
-The site will be updated in the future to have a custom landing page.
+Playfriend is a Discord bot coded in Python 3.9.0 with Discord.py and hosted on Render (formerly hosted on Heroku).
+The site is currently in progress and uses Flask, React, and MongoDB.

 This bot was written by [lbcai](https://github.com/lbcai) as a Python & web hosting learning exercise.
 More features are planned.